|

 due to my blind left eye.

-Starting in the 6th Grade I became low man on the social
+I became low man on the

 totem pole.
 Fortunately I was never bullied.
 Nor